How Mediums Work

 Article by Craig Hamilton-Parker.
-This is an extract from my book Opening to the Other Side/Psychic School that can be purchased from our psychic shop.
-Here I explain about Psychic Tours and working with an audience and at the theatre.
-Working within Spiritualism is for many mediums the first step to taking psychic tours of the theatres and learning to work with a paying audience.
+This is an extract from my book Psychic School that can be purchased from our psychic shop.
+Here I explain about Psychic Tours and working with an audience and at the theater.
+Working within Spiritualism is for many mediums the first step to taking psychic tours of the theaters and learning to work with a paying audience.

 The first time I set foot in a Spiritualist church was as a fledgling medium.
 Peter Close, our circle leader, prepared us in the weeks leading up to the event and worked with us to refine our gifts in readiness for the specific tasks each of us was to perform.
 One of us would do the opening prayer, another would give a short inspired address, some would demonstrate psychometry, and a few would demonstrate mediumship.
 Shaking like leaves, we stood in front of the sea of eyes and took turns demonstrating our gifts.
 To our astonishment it worked.
 We could do it!
 In fact, afterwards members of the audience approached us to say that our mediumship was better than they had seen from mediums who had been working most of their lives—and they were not just being nice, then meant it.